dotnize/nize.foo/src/content/blog/2023/hello-world.md

 For this blog, you can expect a lot of tech talk.
 Since I'm still in the early stages of my journey, I'll be writing mostly about my learning experiences and progress with my projects.
 In the future, I also hope to write tutorials on topics I'm confident in.

-I'm very busy, so I may not write very often.
-For now, I aim to publish at least three posts a year.

 ---

 If you've made it this far, thanks for reading, and I look forward to sharing more with you in the future.